Nixar-1/Seco/CONTRIBUTING.md

 # Contributing to Seco

+> ⚠️ **Development Status**: Seco is currently in active development (alpha stage).
+The codebase is rapidly evolving, and breaking changes may occur.
+Contributors should be aware that:
+> - Features may be incomplete or change significantly
+> - APIs and command-line interfaces might be unstable
+> - Test coverage may be incomplete
+> - Documentation might lag behind implementation

 First off, thank you for considering contributing to Seco!
 It's people like you that make Seco such a great tool.

 ## Code of Conduct